kevinb22/hex-decimal-converter/README.md

 TODOs
 -------------------
-* Set up some type of GUI for the user to interact with.
+* Fit and finish the GUI interface
+  * Have a listener that updates the `input` & `output` labels to `hex` & `decimal` based on which conversion has been selected
+  * Deal with edge cases such as illegal inputs, overflow.
+  * Clean up and refactor any messy code or style issues for the GUI
 * Change all integers to longs.
-  * The conversion process is kind of messy since it works with both longs and ints, maybe just settle for 64 bit conversions.
+  * The conversion process is kind of messy since it works with both longs and ints, maybe just settle for 64 bit conversions

 Directory Structure
 -------------------